 Its location on undulating topography offers an elevated position for the Conservation Area above town centre.
 Views are also offered from this position down towards Merthyr Tydfil and the rest of the valley.
 The area however can be deemed as insignificant in stature being a small part of a wider span of linear industrial settlement.
 4.6 Layout The Area consists of two particular character areas of interest.
-The first of which is of an early 19th century development containing two rectangular and intersecting grids of workers housing.
-The low. two-storey
+The first of which is of an early 19th century development containing two rectangular and intersecting grids of workers The housing. low, two-storey ownership issues, and the central area, where the historic layout is incorporated, was designed not to encroach on others' land.
+The secluded layout also offered residents safety from less desirable communities such as the Quar and Chinatown.
+A more open and inviting layout is located to the East of the Conservation Area, where the later wellpreserved quarter Edwardian of development exists.
+The area consists of terraces dating to 19th the late Century and Early 20th Century.
+Particularly good examples of which consist of Park Terrace as well as a number of semi detached properties on The Walk. with St. Mary's Church providing link а between the two character areas.
+The area encompasses much of the former parkland areas of Penydarren House.

 Morgantown c1850 in Board of Health Maps terraced housing was originally constructed of rock-faced stone, and can be entered through one entrance on Brecon Road.
+Historically, this area was surrounded by a parameter of terraced homes with Vulcan House and the Brewery flanking the western side of this area.
+This layout is reputedly due to land